Last Updated: May 2026 | Author: Robert

 3. The “0% Interest” Loophole: Kiva US

-For smaller amounts (under $15,000), Kiva is often cited by Muslim scholars as a permissible option.
+For smaller amounts (under $15,000), Kiva is often cited as a permissible option.

 Phase 5: Fintech & Online Lenders – The “Emergency” Option

-Sometimes, you don’t have months to wait for an SBA loan.
+Sometimes, you don’t have months to wait.
 You have a massive order today, and you need inventory tomorrow.

 This is where Fintech (Financial Technology) lenders come in.
 Companies like BlueVine, OnDeck, PayPal Working Capital, and Stripe Capital use algorithms to approve loans in as little as 24 hours.